Goldman's Blankfein calls Warren's criticism 'tribalism' in spat with billionaires

 Blankfein, who supported Democratic presidential candidate Hillary Clinton in 2016, could not immediately be reached to comment on Warren's ad or his tweet.

-President Donald Trump has criticised Warren for saying she was of Native American heritage, dubbing her "Pochahontas" ahead of her presidential bid and calling for her to take a DNA test.
+President Donald Trump has criticized Warren for saying she was of Native American heritage, dubbing her "Pochahontas" ahead of her presidential bid and calling for her to take a DNA test.
 Warren did, and it showed Native American ancestry dating back multiple generations.
-She has since apologised to Native American leaders for the ancestry claims.
+She has since apologized to Native American leaders for the ancestry claims.

 Blankfein is the latest billionaire to publicly clash with the progressive candidate, who has built her campaign on combating Washington corruption and ensuring the wealthy pay their fair share.